4 ways to help your landlords manage risk in tenant referencing

 An agent should be confident enough to then make a judgement call based on all the evidence.
-For example, during the pandemic, some employer references were delayed or couldn't be obtained through lockdowns, as companies with furloughed staff found they didn't have the capacity to respond to referee requests.
-Some agents have therefore chosen to qualify tenants based on their savings, rather than their employment, or applying a guarantor, if a reference couldn't be obtained.
+For example, agents can choose to qualify tenants based on their savings, rather than their employment, or applying a guarantor, if a reference couldn't be obtained.

 The key thing to remember at each step is to make sure that you're applying an appropriate level of caution as you advance through the process, always taking into account the current market conditions and bearing in mind your landlords' wishes.